sanukag/ai-maintenance-assistant/docs/application-api.md

 Only current manuals contribute to search and grounded answers.
 Archive a retained copy with `POST /documents/<id>/archive`.
-Regenerate all of a manual's vectors with the active embedding provider using
+Regenerate all of a manual's the token-aware child hierarchy and vectors with the active embedding provider using `POST /documents/<id>/reindex`.
-`POST /documents/<id>/reindex`.

 Permanent deletion uses `DELETE /documents/<id>` and removes the managed source